bcgov/SIMS/docs/howto/devops.md

 - Deploy Web app: `make oc-deploy-web`

+- Create backup config (shared for Postgres and Mongo): `make oc-db-backup-configmap-init`

+- Build and deploy Postgress DB backup structure: `make oc-db-backup-init-postgresql`

+- Build and deploy Mongo DB backup structure: `make oc-db-backup-init-mongodb`

 Some additional commands,

 - Create new database: `make create-new-db NEW_DB=newdbname JOB_NAME=openshift-jobname`

+- Delete the config map for databases config: `oc-db-backup-configmap-delete`

+- Delete the resources associate with Postgres database (PVCs are not deleted): `oc-db-backup-delete-postgresql`

+- Delete the resources associate with Mongo database (PVCs are not deleted): `oc-db-backup-delete-mongodb`

 ## CI-CD Pipeline And Github Actions